philbaker/prebid-config-download/README.md

 from https://docs.prebid.org/download

 ## Usage
-`npm i pb-config-dl`
+Create a config.edn file with your version, adapters, file prefix and whether the browser should be headless

-Create a config.edn file with the required version, adapters, modules and whether the browser should be headless.
-If no config.edn exists a file with the following config will be created
+If no config.edn file is found the following example config will be created

 ```clojure
 {:prebid-version "7.38.0"